SAP/odata-vocabularies/docs/v2-annotations.md

       </td>
     </tr>
     <tr>
-      <td colspan="1">timeseries</td>
+      <td>timeseries</td>
-      <td colspan="1">The entities of this set are snapshots of data that changes over time.
+      <td>The entities of this set are snapshots of data that changes over time.
 One of the key properties represents the temporal dimension.</td>
     </tr>
   </tbody>
 </table>